vortexntnu/vortex-auv-embedded/gripper_17.X/readme.md

    $$

 3. The resulting duty cycle is applied to the configured TCC channel.
-4. Calls the `Encoder_Read` function to read all connected encoders.
+4. Calls the `read_encoders` function to read all connected encoders.
 5. Ensures that encoder reads complete in a timely manner.
 6. If the MCU becomes stuck in a loop (e.g., encoder not responding), a **Watchdog Timer Reset** will be triggered to recover safely.
    $$